Australia national rugby league team

-The Australian national rugby league team, the Kangaroos, have represented Australia in senior men's rugby league football competition since the establishment of the 'Northern Union game' in Australia in 1908.
-Administered by the Australian Rugby League Commission, the Kangaroos are ranked first in the RLIF World Rankings.
-The team is the most successful in Rugby League World Cup history, having contested all 16 and won 12 of them, failing to reach the final only once, in the inaugural tournament in 1954.
+The Australian national rugby league team, the Kangaroos, have represented Australia in senior men's rugby league football competitions since the establishment of the game in Australia in 1908.
+Administered by the Australian Rugby League Commission, the Kangaroos are ranked first in the IRL Men's World Rankings.
+The team is the most successful in Rugby League World Cup history, having won the competition 12 times, and contested 15 of the 16 finals, only failing to reach the final in the 1954 inaugural tournament.
 Only five nations (along with NZ Maori) have beaten Australia in test matches, and Australia has an overall win percentage of 70%.

 Dating back to 1908, Australia is the fourth oldest national side after England, New Zealand and Wales.
 The team was first assembled in 1908 for a tour of Great Britain.
 The majority of the Kangaroos' games since then have been played against Great Britain and New Zealand.
 In the first half of the 20th century, Australia's international competition came from alternating tours to Great Britain and New Zealand.
 Australia played host to these teams in non-tour years.
 Great Britain dominated in the early years, and Australia did not win a Test against the Lions until 11 November 1911 under captain Chris McKivat.
 Australia did not win a series at home against Great Britain until 1920 or abroad until 1958.

 Since 1908, the team has been nicknamed the Kangaroos.
-Initially only used when touring Great Britain, and later France, this has been the official nickname of the team since 7 July 1994.
+Initially only used when touring Great Britain and later France, this has been the official nickname of the team since 7 July 1994.
 In 1997 Australia was also represented by a Super League Australia team, drawing on players from that year's Super League competition.
-While in the past players for the side had been selected from clubs in various leagues around the country, the side has consisted exclusively of players from clubs of the National Rugby League.

 History

 Rugby football has been played in Australia since the 1860s.
-In 1863 Sydney University became the first rugby club to be formed in Sydney, and played games amongst themselves or against the crews of visiting British ships.
+In 1863, Sydney University became the first rugby club to be formed in Sydney, and played games amongst themselves or against the crews of visiting British ships.
 The Sydney Football Club (1865) and the Wallaroos (1870) followed, and inter-club competition commenced.
 By 1880, there were 100 clubs across the country, and rugby quickly became the dominant winter sport for Sydney.

-In 1888 an English team visited Australasia, playing rugby rules in Queensland, New South Wales and New Zealand, and Australian rules football in Victoria and South Australia.
+In 1888, an English team visited Australasia, playing rugby rules in Queensland, New South Wales and New Zealand, and Australian rules football in Victoria and South Australia.
 In 1899, an Australian team was formed using players from Queensland and New South Wales for the first time.
 They played a series of Tests against a British team.